jameshfisher/jameshfisher.com/_posts/2019-04-01-what-is-a-prediction-market.md

 ---
-title: "What is a prediction market?"
+title: What is a prediction market?
-tags: ["betting"]
+tags:
+  - betting
 ---

 "[PredictIt](https://www.predictit.org/support/what-is-predictit)